 Millions of U.S. workers are exposed to substances that have been tested and deemed carcinogenic.
 Based on research studying a link between cancer and occupational exposures, the CDC has reported these findings:

-It has been estimated that 3-6% of all cancers worldwide are caused by exposures to carcinogens in the workplace.
+It has been estimated that 3-6% of all cancers worldwide are caused by exposure to carcinogens in the workplace.
 Using cancer incidence numbers in the U.S, this means that in 2012 (the most recent year available), there were between 45,872 and 91,745 new cancer cases that were caused by past exposure in the workplace.

-Cancers that occur as a result of exposures in the workplace are preventable, if exposures to known or suspected carcinogens can be reduced.
+Cancers that occur as a result of exposures in the workplace are preventable if exposures to known or suspected carcinogens can be reduced.
 (1)

 Our science and medical communities have cautioned industries about specific substances that cause cancer (such as benzene, styrene, and asbestos, for example).
 In addition, the government has imposed indoor air quality regulations.
 Despite this, occupational exposures to carcinogens continue to exist.
-Researchers at the World Health Organization’s International Agency for Research on Cancer (IARC) classified more than one hundred carcinogens of a physical, biological or physical nature.
+Researchers at the World Health Organization’s International Agency for Research on Cancer (IARC) classified more than one hundred carcinogens of physical, biological, or physical nature.
 Experts continue to discover new carcinogens, many of them occupationally related.
 (2)

 Occupational exposure to cancer-causing material is thought to account for about 4% of all cancers in the US.
 Though such exposure has decreased greatly over the past several decades (due to stricter government standards), current statistics may reflect historical exposures that are only now being identified.

 Though knowledge and strict regulations exist for certain cancer-causing compounds, dusts, and particulates in the workplace, potential exposure can still occur through accidents, regulation violations, or unknown hazards.
 (3)